 “Slow down” Liassa shouted as she ran frantically after the gorilla.

-Back at the village, the Raptors had decimated the last of the villages main line of defence.
+Back at the village, the Raptors had decimated the last of its main line of defense.

 All that was left were a few civilians who tried to hide in their huts from the ravenous Dinosaurs.